s1107967177/dynetNLAResistance/cran-comments.md

 ##Resubmission
 This is a resubmission.
 In this version I have:

-*Converted the DESCRIPTION description and README.md.
+*Converted the DESCRIPTION title to title case.

-*More clearly identified the copyright holders in the LICENSE files.

 ## Test environments
 * local OS X install, R 3.3.2